partiallyordered/mojaloop-cli/README.md

 ### TODO
 - rename: mojo?
+- A mode that displays all HTTP requests that are exchanged with the switch (and whatever else) as they happen.
+This will be useful for debugging API usage and especially for reproducing bugs in either this software, or the switch.
 - A repl?
 It may be better to expose an API to an existing language, such as Lua or Python, and use its repl.
 Preferably one with autocomplete.
 Although `rustyline` below looks like it has the features we'd be interested in.